PurpurMC/PurpurDocs/mkdocs/index.md

     }
     ```

-Yes, this also includes all API provided by Paper, Spigot, and Bukkit.
+Yes, this also includes all API provided by Pufferfish, Paper, Spigot, and Bukkit.

 ## Building and setting up